Born in Flames

+In the decennial critics' poll published by the British Film Institute's magazine Sight and Sound in 2022, Born in Flames was ranked joint 243rd, tied for that ranking with 21 other films.

 Plot

-The plot concerns two feminist groups in New York City, each voicing their concerns to the public by pirate radio.
+The film is set during the 10th anniversary of a peaceful socialist-democratic revolution, and follows two feminist groups in New York City, each voicing their concerns to the public by pirate radio.
 One group, led by an outspoken white lesbian, Isabel, operates Radio Ragazza.
-The other group, led by a soft-spoken African-American, Honey, operates Phoenix Radio.
+The other, led by a soft-spoken African-American, Honey, operates Phoenix Radio.
 The local community is stimulated into action after a world-traveling political activist, Adelaide Norris, is arrested upon arriving at a New York City airport, and suspiciously dies while in police custody.
-Also, there is a Women's Army led by Hilary Hurst and advised by Zella that initially both Honey and Isabel refuse to join.
-This group, along with Norris and the radio stations, are under investigation by a callous FBI agent.
-Their progress is tracked by three editors for a socialist newspaper, who go so far that they get fired.
+Simultaneously, a Women's Army led by Hilary Hurst and advised by Zella, an elderly theorist and mentor, is taking direct action in the city.
+Initially, both Honey and Isabel refuse to join.
+This group, along with Norris and the radio stations, are under investigation by FBI agents.
+Their progress is tracked by three editors for a socialist newspaper, whose persistent and opinionated journalism ultimately gets them fired.

-The story involves several different women coming from different perspectives and attempts to show several examples of how sexism plays out on the street and how it can be dealt with through direct action.
-At one point, two men attack a woman on the street, and dozens of women on bicycles with whistles come to chase the men away and comfort the woman.
-The movie shows women, despite their various differences, organizing in meetings, doing radio shows, creating art, wheatpasting, putting a condom on a penis, wrapping raw chicken at a processing plant, etc. The film portrays a world rife with violence against women, high female unemployment, and government oppression.
-The women in the film start to come together to make a bigger impact, by means that some would call terrorism.
+The story involves several different women with different perspectives and attempts to show several examples of how sexism plays out on the streets and how it can be combatted.
+In one scene, two men attack a woman on the sidewalk, forcing her to the ground.
+Before they can cause further harm, dozens of women on bicycles and blowing whistles come to chase the men away and help the woman.
+The movie shows women – despite their various differences – organizing in meetings, making radio shows, creating art, postering, working various jobs, etc. The film portrays a world rife with violence against women, high female unemployment, and government oppression.
+The women in the film start to come together to make a bigger impact, by means that some in their society consider terrorism.

-Ultimately, after both radio stations are suspiciously burned down, Honey and Isabel team up and broadcast Phoenix Ragazza Radio from stolen U-Haul vans.
-They also join the Women's Army, which sends a group of terrorists to interrupt a broadcast of the president of the United States proposing that women be paid to do housework, followed by bombing the antenna on top of the World Trade Center to prevent additionally destructive messages from the mainstream.
+Ultimately, after both radio stations are suspiciously burned down, Honey and Isabel team up and broadcast Phoenix Ragazza Radio from stolen vans.
+They also join the Women's Army, which sends a group of terrorists to interrupt a broadcast of the President of the United States, who is proposing that women be paid to do housework.
+The film ends with the women taking one more action, to bomb the antenna on top of the World Trade Center to hinder further destructive messages coming from the government and mainstream media.